thomasmarconi/HMNews/README.md

 firstly goes to some dns resolver to see what IP is associated with hmnews.xyz.
 It gets that 143.198.176.35 is the IP and sends a request to that IP address.
-It gets a connection on post 80.
+It gets a connection on port 80.
 Nginx redirects this port to 443 which is https.
 This is where the SSL certificates are exchanged and compared to see if the client and server are legitimate.
 To do this it get's the location of the SSL certificate on the server and does a series of TLS handshakes to verify that the server certificate is legitimate.
-Now that it is connected NGinx serves it the "/" route html page.
+Now that it is connected, NGinx serves it the "/" route html page.
 How it knows what is stored in that route is the flask app.
 The flask app which is constantly being run by gunicorn returns on a request to that route an html template that is stored on the server which has been defined in the python code to return whenever a call to that route is issued.
+The text defined in the html template is now displayed to the terminal.
+The curl command then closes the connection and all is well.

+On a similar note, if "curl https://hmnews.xyz" is the command pretty much all is the same except that it's inital connection is on port 443 instead of 80 and there is no redirection.
+The SSL certificate is verified and then the rest of what is written above happens.